volitico-kellen/MLPE/README.md

         n-ball radius as a multiple of lattice point width

     csv: boolean, default=True
-        whether to output mmc_L and lattice_scores outputs as csvs into the current directory
+        whether to output mmc_L, lattice_structure, and lattice_scores outputs as csvs into the current directory.
+        'path' and 'suffix' parameters can additionally be used to state altered path and file names of these inputs.

 ### predict()